Zahi-Rahman/IDX-Exchange-DS-Project/README.md

 ## Feature Engineering

-Five engineered features made it into the final model, each validated individually before inclusion - tested as a single addition against a Random Forest baseline first, then confirmed on the actual gradient-boosting ensemble via SHAP:
+These key engineered features made it into the final model, each tested as a single addition against a Random Forest baseline first, then confirmed on the actual gradient-boosting ensemble:

 - **`CompPriceKNN`** - mean close price of the 15 nearest geographic comps (raw lat/long), computed without any information from the row being predicted.
 By far the strongest single feature in the final model (SHAP-confirmed).
 - **`BedBathRatio`** - bedrooms ÷ bathrooms, computed from unscaled raw values.